f-m-d/Penetration-Testing-Notes/README.md

  Everytime I learn something new for Pentesting, I add it to this repo.
  This checklist will include A LOT of topic: basics, reminders, to-do list etc.

+ You can commit your suggestions or changes to the branch "changes"

- I hope will help, share to others or edit to improve the repo <3 !
+ I hope will help: share to others or edit to improve the repo <3